nehalgala7/Nodejs-concepts/Sprint_2/README.md

 ### Prerequisites
 Javascript is the only prerequisite to getting started with Node.
 The fundamentals of Javascript would take you through Node JS.
-You can refer to [Sprint 3](https://github.com/greyatom-school/the-minerva-project/tree/master/FEWD/sprint_3) of our Front development program to revise the following basic and advanced Javascript concepts.
+You can refer to [Sprint 3](https://github.com/greyatom-school/the-minerva-project/tree/master/FEWD/sprint_3) of our Front development program to revise the following basic and advanced Javascript concepts and along with ECMAScript 6/ ES6 concepts.

+Basic and advanced Javascript:
 - Variables, Data types and [Type conversions](https://github.com/nehalgala7/Nodejs-concepts/blob/master/Sprint_2/Additional%20Resources/Variables_DataTypes_TypeConversions.md)
 - Arrays, objects
 - [Conditionals, Logical operators](https://github.com/nehalgala7/Nodejs-concepts/blob/master/Sprint_2/Additional%20Resources/Condtional_and_Logical_operators.md)